-Regarding verification of income and assets, Bridges follows HUD's Housing Choice Voucher Program Guidebook located at www.hud.gov, which explains verification by a third party.
+Regarding verification of income and assets, Bridges follows HUD's Housing Choice Voucher Program Guidebook located on the HUD website, which explains verification by a third party.
 A Housing Agency may use the procedure it has adopted in its HCV administrative plan, or otherwise written procedures in the case of a Housing Agency without an HCV administrative plan.